-Granulate, a provider of autonomous real-time computing workload optimization and cost reduction solutions, today announced the release of its open-source platform, the gProfiler, a production profiling solution that measures the performance of code in production applications to facilitate compute optimization.
-Granulate’s gProfiler empowers R&D and DevOps teams to maximize their applications’ performance, improve the quality of their code and reduce cloud costs – all with simple installation and no code changes.
+Granulate, a provider of autonomous real-time computing workload optimization and cost reduction solutions, today announced the release of its open-source platform, the continuous profiler, a production profiling solution that measures the performance of code in production applications to facilitate compute optimization.
+Granulate’s profiler empowers R&D and DevOps teams to maximize their applications’ performance, improve the quality of their code and reduce cloud costs – all with simple installation and no code changes.

 Current profiling solutions require code changes and are either hard to use, resource-intensive, or expensive, creating significant challenges for the use of profiling in production, or forcing teams to use the solutions for limited durations.
 These challenges are amplified in modern environments and workloads which require continuous profiling data aggregated across the entire cluster with jobs across multiple batches – such as Kubernetes-based environments and Big-Data workloads.

-The gProfiler is based on internal tools created by Granulate’s R&D teams as part of the company’s real-time continuous optimization solution.
+The continuous profiler is based on internal tools created by Granulate’s R&D teams as part of the company’s real-time continuous optimization solution.
 Granulate has decided to open-source the product to support the community and accelerate industry awareness of computing inefficiencies that may otherwise go undetected.

-Granulate’s gProfiler provides several unique benefits for development and software engineers managing production applications:
+Granulate’s profiler provides several unique benefits for development and software engineers managing production applications: